NAME

 state or not, custom low and high limits may be set, so that a local notion

-of sensor status can be computed by sensorsd
+of sensor status can be computed by sensorsd,

 indicating whether the sensor is within or is exceeding its limits.